Ryanair Holdings plc – Annual report – 31 March 2020

 (ii) Restricted Share Notices will be issued to the registered holder(s) of each Restricted Share, specifying that the holder(s) of such shares shall not be entitled to attend, speak or vote at any general meeting of the Company for so long as those shares are treated as Restricted Shares;

 (iii) Notwithstanding the powers vested in the chairman of general meetings of the Company pursuant to Article 41(J)(i) of the Articles, the chairman will not vote any Restricted Shares at any meeting of the Company.

-Licensing authorities in Austria, Ireland and Poland have confirmed respectively in the case of Laudamotion, Ryanair DAC and Ryanair Sun that these resolutions ensure that the Company’s subsidiaries will remain complaint with EU Regulation No. 1008/2008 should Hard Brexit Day occur.
-These resolutions will remain in place until the Board determines that the ownership and control of the Company is no longer such that there is any risk to the airline licences held by the Company’s subsidiaries pursuant to EU Regulation No. 1008/2008.
-For the avoidance of doubt, the prohibition (referred to in the second paragraph of this section) on non-EU nationals acquiring Ordinary Shares in Ryanair Holdings plc, as announced by the Company on 5 February 2002, continues to apply.
+Licensing authorities in Austria, Malta, Ireland and Poland have confirmed respectively in the case of Lauda, Malta Air, Ryanair DAC and Buzz that these resolutions ensure that the Company’s subsidiaries will remain compliant with EU Regulation No. 1008/2008 should Hard Brexit Day occur.
+These resolutions will remain in place until the Board determines that the ownership and control of the Company is no longer such that there is any risk to the airline licenses held by the Company’s subsidiaries pursuant to EU Regulation No. 1008/2008.
+For the avoidance of doubt, the prohibition (referred to in the second paragraph of this section) on non-EU nationals acquiring Ordinary Shares in Ryanair Holdings plc, as announced by the Company on February 5, 2002, continues to apply.
 Consequently, with effect from Hard Brexit Day, U.K. nationals will not be permitted to acquire Ordinary Shares in the Company.
 In addition, in order to provide contingency in the event of disruption to existing traffic rights on Brexit, in December 2018 the Company’s subsidiary, Ryanair U.K., secured a U.K. AOC.